 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Other Information

 The Trustee is responsible for the other information.
-The other information comprises the Trustee Report, Donors Acknowledgement and Member Categories of the Foundation for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
+The other information comprises the Trustee's Reportfor the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.